 Here's one of my tastefully shot Sushi recipe videos, the simply presented, Mothra Tuna Sushi.

 Halloween has a dark streak of humor and some of my recipes do, too.
 Take my wacky Trump Orange Chicken Nightmare on K Street....please.
-It's the color and shape of a pumpkin, just like the Twit-in-Chief, and looks like a McDonald's Chicken McNugget, but my entree is made with real chicken pieces, not a pink slime composite.
+It's the color and shape of a pumpkin, just like our Twit-in-Chief, and looks like a McDonald's Chicken McNugget, but my entree is made with real chicken pieces, not a pink slime composite.

 How about a recipe where a slice of Bride of Frankenstein Turkey Bacon swallows up a Brussels sprout like a disembodied human tongue...yikes!

 I like to cook whole chicken or large leg quarters.
 There is nothing like the carnal pleasure of ripping apart the poultry carcass and sucking-up every piece of succulent meat off the bones.
 My Tingler Chicken Tinga and Roast Chicken with Rosemary's Baby are some saporous examples.

 Well, I'll leave you with the squishy butchering of a chicken breast and leg quarter.
 It's the cheapest flesh you can get and I have all kinds of recipes, here.